thammanna/osticket-slack/README.md

 Info
 ------
-This plugin uses CURL and tested on osTicket-1.8.
+This plugin uses CURL and tested on osTicket-1.8 and osTicket-1.9.12.